pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 - [UCB Operating Systems and System Programming](https://cs162.eecs.berkeley.edu/)
 - [Distributed System 3rd Edition](https://www.distributed-systems.net/)

-Many important topics have already been covered in the above.
-Course development participants are required to reorganize the content into slides or notes, we hope the final content should be concrete and easy to understand, related to TiDB is preferred.
+Many important topics have already been covered in the above topics, based on which course developers design the course content.
+The final content should be concrete and easy to understand, and, preferably, related to TiDB.

 ### Programming Assignments

-For programming assignments, a distributed database system framework will be constructed.
-Even though there are many programming scaffolds about the database system and the distributed system, but they are not strongly connected, also C++ and Java are not easy to be mastered for young students.
-The new framework will be built with Golang, which is simpler and also the horsepower of the TiDB ecosystem.
+For programming assignments, we will be constructing a distributed database system framework.
+Even though there are many programming scaffolds about the database system and the distributed system, but they are not strongly connected.
+The languages they use, C++ or Java,are not friendly to young students.
+Therefore, we use Golang to build the framework, which is more students friendly and also the primary language used in the TiDB ecosystem.
 The content of the project will be borrowed from course materials listed below:

 - [CMU Bustub](https://github.com/cmu-db/bustub)
 - [UCB moocbase](https://github.com/berkeley-cs186/fa19-moocbase)